Paul-js-hub/fed-assignment1/README.md

 * Space objects vertically

 #### Align selected objects
-Please note that that the objects need to be aligned in relation to the objects selected.
-Not to the edges of the canvas.
-Please see the video I have linked.
+Please note that that the objects need to be aligned in relation to the objects selected. _Not to the edges of the canvas!_ Please see the video I have linked.
 * **Align left**
   *Aligns objects to the left edge of the leftmost object edge on the x-axis*
 * **Align right**